release notes

 • Sum of all higher bounds and constant materials should be higher than 100%

-6.2 Appendix B - Mixture Process Design
+6.3.
+Appendix C - Mixture Process Design

 Mixture Process Design, a subtype of Screening and Optimal Designs, is intended for experiments where the user is interested in the influence of varied dependent variables, materials (weight or volume percentage of each material) and processing steps, on target properties.